franciscafalaise/WireGuard-VPN-Home-Lab-Proxmox-/README.md

 Designed and deployed a secure WireGuard VPN on a Proxmox server to enable encrypted remote access to a home lab environment.
 The solution supports multiple clients and allows secure connectivity to internal virtual machines, including a Kali Linux system.

 This project simulates real-world enterprise remote access scenarios and demonstrates hands-on experience in networking, security, and troubleshooting.
+This setup enables secure remote access to internal services without exposing them directly to the internet, reducing attack surface and improving network security.
 ---

 ## 🧠 Objectives